theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/bapi/parameters.md

 #### Add Structures as Parameters (2)

 When using a structure, a value for each scalar field can be set similarly to a scalar field.
-Setting a single value or a parameter for the whole structure is not possible.
+Setting a single value or an SSIS variable / parameter for the whole structure is not possible.

 When a structure is available, you can assign structure elements (i.e. fields).<br>
 1. Click the ![pen](/img/content/icons/pen.png) icon.
 The window "Edit Structures" opens.
-2. Enter values or assign runtime parameters under **Values**.
+2. Enter values or assign SSIS variables / parameters under **Values**.
+Clicking on the icon next to the input field switches between static input values and SSIS variables / parameters.<br>
 ![BAPI import parameters](/img/content/BAPI-Edit-Structure.png){:class="img-responsive"}

 ### Export Parameters